simjunheng/tp/docs/UserGuide.md

 Load a new background image in the strategy tab.

-Format: `load-court FILEPATH`
+Format: `load-court IMAGE_NAME`

-* Loads the given image from the specified `FILEPATH`.
+* Loads the given image from the filepath `courts/IMAGE_NAME.png`.
-* File must exist and be in `png` format.
+* File must exist and be in `png` format in a folder labelled `courts` in the same directory as the JAR file (will be automatically generated).

 Examples:
-* `load-court images/basketball.png` loads and sets the image `basketball.png` as the background image of strategy tab.
+* `load-court basketball` loads and sets the image `basketball.png` as the background image of strategy tab.

 ### Listing all the commands : `help`